BubuDavid/SpoTwipy/README.md

 git clone https://github.com/BubuDavid/SpoTwipy.git
 ```

-3. You are almost there, lets go for the peequisistes
+3. You are almost there, lets go for the prerequisites.

 ### Prerequisites